EricGomesGregory/DnD-Vault/Vault/Spelljammer/Races/Viperion.md

 ***Ability Score Increase.***
 Your Wisdom score increases by 1.

-***Venomous Bite.***
+***Poison Spray.***
 You have a pair of fangs that have a powerful venom.
-You can use an action to attempt to bite a creature that is grappled by your tail.
-On a hit the target takes 0d6 poison damage...
+You can use an action to launch your venom in a 15-foot cone.
+Each creature in the area must make a Constitution saving throw taking 0d0 poison damage on a failed save or half as much on a successful one.

+The DC for this feature is equal to 8 + your Constitution modifier + your proficiency bonus.